 Our relationships with others can be significantly impacted by alcohol.
 Not only does alcohol affect behavior, but it often causes lapses in clarity.
 I often hear from patients who, after a night of drinking, wake up feeling anxious, embarrassed, and disoriented.
 Family and friends may have been hurt by their actions, and have to remind their loved one of their behavior.
 This stressful loop is broken when we meaningfully reduce our alcohol consumption or take alcohol out of the equation altogether.
 We’re more present, mentally, emotionally, and physically, for the people around us.
 Our relationships are able to mend (and grow!) in beautiful ways.
 (Alcohol use can also impact an individual’s sex drive, too!).

 Changing your relationship with alcohol can introduce you to new, authentic, and rich communities where you are able to connect in genuine and meaningful ways.
-At Monument, we have a completely free and anonymous online community forum for our members to engage, offer support, and be heard.
+At Monument, we have a completely anonymous online community forum for our members to engage, offer support, and be heard.
 We also have virtual therapist-moderated alcohol support groups catered to different identities and interests.
 Join with your camera on and off.
 That is always enough.
 There are so many enriching things to do instead of drinking, and you deserve to connect with people who will encourage your healthy habits and self care.

 The best part about the benefits of sobriety is that they’re vast and multifaceted.
 The more sleep, time, and energy you have, the better you can dedicate yourself to self-care, relationships, and life pursuits.
 Living sober or meaningfully reducing your alcohol consumption illuminates the path to finding your ideal-self.
 Over time, the benefits of sobriety accumulate and reinforce the courageous decision to work toward getting from where you are to where you want to be.
 If you’re wondering how to stop drinking or want to change your relationship with alcohol, learn more about how Monument’s online alcohol treatment program can help you make this change possible.
 When it comes to leading a sober life or changing your relationship with alcohol, you don’t have to do it alone.
 There are resources to help you get there, and many gifts to be discovered.
 Looking for more expert guidance?
 Check out our resources about how to stay sober or drink in moderation, and get personalized support through a virtual treatment plan.
 You can do this.